QuantifyingUncertainty/GeneralizedMetropolisHastings.jl/README.md

 Please check [GMH-Examples.jl](https://github.com/QuantifyingUncertainty/GMH-Examples.jl) for example models, scripts and notebooks using the GMH code base.

-To run these experiments in Amazon Web Services, JuliaBox or on your local machine, see: http://quantifyinguncertainty.github.io
+Instructions to install the package and run these experiments in Amazon Web Services, JuliaBox or on your local machine: http://quantifyinguncertainty.github.io

 The **src** directory contains all the source code for the package.